 Note that using DDPG, the problem is not solved.
-The performance difference between PPMP and its teacher may seem small when we consider the reward points, but PPMP actually found the complete solution, thereby exceeding the performance of the teacher (purple).
+The performance difference between PPMP and its teacher may seem small when we consider the reward points, but PPMP actually found the complete solution (between the flags), thereby exceeding the performance of the teacher (purple).

-Humans have better insight whilst computers have greater precision and responsiveness.
-Therefore, their learning is complementary, and we can overcome much of the sample efficiency struggles of DRL by incorporating human feedback.
+Humans have better insight, whilst computers have greater precision and responsiveness.
+Therefore, the combined learning potential is greater than the sum of its parts, and we can overcome much of the sample efficiency struggles of DRL by incorporating human feedback.

-Directional feedback is particularly effective for this purpose.
+Directional feedback is, in contrast to other feedback types,particularly effective for this purpose.
 PPMP takes a probabilistic approach where directions given by the teacher directly affect the action selection of the agent.
 In addition, the corrections are predicted, such that the need for feedback remains manageable.

-As a result, PPMP can be used in cases where DDPG or DCOACH fail.
+As a result, PPMP can be used in cases where DDPG or DCOACH fails.
 In other cases, learning is accelerated with 5-10x, or performance exceeds that of the trainer.
-In real-world applications, telling your DRL what to do can thus make the difference between a working robot and a broken one.
+In real-world applications, telling your DRL what to do can thus make the difference between a working robot, and a broken one.

-- A complete treatment of PPMP, including background on (deep) reinforcement learning, is found in my thesis titled Deep Reinforcement Learning with Feedback-based Exploration.
+- A complete treatment of PPMP, including background on (deep) reinforcement learning, is found in the thesis titled Deep Reinforcement Learning with Feedback-based Exploration.

 - PPMP was presented at the 59th Conference on Decision and Control in Nice.
-We’ve made a 6-page paper for the proceedings.
-(Paywall?
-Arxiv).
+There’s a 6-page paper for the proceedings.
+(Also on Arxiv).